 Biotech Breakthroughs of the Year 2016

-When people say “microbiome,” they are describing the millions of bacteria which lives on your skin and inside your digestive tract.
-Future pills might contain “good” bacteria which would get into your gut and multiply over time to tackle inflammatory bowel diseases or recurrent infections.
-In the future,we may think of managing our microbiome a bit like gardening ,if you don’t plant stuff like perennials or veggies, the weeds will take over.
+When people say “microbiome,” they are describing the millions of bacteria that live on your skin and inside your digestive tract.
+Future pills might contain “good” bacteria that would get into your gut and multiply overtime to tackle inflammatory bowel diseases or recurrent infections.
+In the future, we may think of managing our microbiome a bit like gardening.
+If you don’t plant stuff like perennials or veggies, the weeds will take over.

 2. Drought Tolerance

 Drought is a huge threat to agricultural productivity.
 With rising temperatures and limited rainfall, many farmers can see their crops wither.
 The problem is getting worse as climate change threatens to lengthen and intensify droughts.
 Fortunately, biotechnology can help farmers cope.
 Farmers have successfully planted the first-ever biotech drought-tolerant maize in the Corn Belt – a region of the Midwestern United States known for drought.